Simeulue Surf Travel Guide

 We stayed at Mahi-Mahi Surf Resort – not because it faces the most consistent wave of the island, known as The Peak.
-Most importantly because this place is a model of what eco-tourism and sustainable development should be.
+We did stay there because this place is a model for what eco-tourism and sustainable development should be.

-- On some occasions, the whole of Indo would be pumping but not Simeulue as some of the swells would not make it all the way up until north-west of Indonesia 🙁
+On some occasions, Indo would be pumping but not Simeulue.
+A couple of the swells don’t make it to the north-west of Indonesia.

 View this post on Instagram

 The sheltered spot of Dylan is where the show is ON during big swells in Simeulue.
 Swell direction wasn't the most ideal and crowd can quickly max out but still the best option for these kind of days.
 Hope everyone made the most of this first #Indo swell!
 Yewww 🏄🏾local #grom @ramborightrambo 📸@uriel.videoprod

 Simeulue as part of the Banda Aceh region is ruled by the Sharia islamic laws, this can restrict typical activities you would encounter while traveling elsewhere.
 It states, women have to wear long sleeves and alcohol is prohibited on the island.
 This suggests a serious filter to the kind of tourists you’ll meet.
 But on the bright side, visitors are definitely more eclectic and curious than the typical surf-holidayer in Kuta or Canggu, Bali.

 Finally, Simeulue suits all surf levels from beginners to kamikazes alike.
 Always make sure that you know your limits on where to surf.